jlesage/docker-firefox/README.md

 [Environment Variables](#environment-variables) section for details on configuring environment variables.

-Control of the audio (mute, unmute and volume) is done via the [control panel](#web-control-panel).
+Control of the audio stream (mute, unmute and volume) is done via the [control panel](#web-control-panel).

 ## Web File Manager